denizariyan/VSterilizer/README.md

 }
 ```

-5. After the scanning is complete a result message will be sent to the API endpoint.
+### 5. After the scanning is complete a result message will be sent to the API endpoint

 ### For clean USB devices